NIWA-Hideyuki/Fulcon/README.md

 ## Fulcon VirtualPlatform

-`Fulcon` is the CLI tool for Full Container System
+`Fulcon` is the system container tool.

 ## State of the project